Friday of the Second Week of the Great Fast – Presanctified

 If You mark iniquities, Lord, who can stand?* But with You forgiveness is that You may be revered.

-O saints, who have the boldness to approach the Saviour,* pray without ceasing for us sinners,* asking remission for our transgressions,* and great mercy for our souls.
+O saints, who have boldness to approach the Saviour,* pray without ceasing for us sinners,* asking remission for our transgressions,* and great mercy for our souls.

 I have waited for You as You have commanded; my soul patiently relies on Your promise,* for it has trusted in the Lord.